tnevolin/FO2FairPlay/README.md

 *NOT Implemented*

 FO2 ties party size to CH making it not absolutely worthless.
 I feel it is still not on par with other combat skills like ST/PE/AG.
-May give it some combat effect too like in FO3 where it increases party member damage and DR (emulating combat leadership/spirit or sort?).
+May give it some combat effect too like in FO3 where it increases party member damage and DR (emulating combat leadership/spirit of sort?).
+From the other hand it would be better to apply this effect to enemies only as party size already benefits from CH directly.
+Lore wise can be explained as hesitation to attack the army of famous fearsome leader.

-### Potential solutions

-* `Friendly critters DR bonus (including dude) = -20% + 4% x CH`

-## AC, DT, DR simplification

-*NOT Implemented*

-There are a lot combat calculation parameters in game those make it quite unplayable without consulting weapon/armor parameters table and calculator.
-They are definitely redundant and I believe these parameters should be simplified as much as possible for more intuitive play.

-Good example of such simplification is [FO2Tweaks Damage mod](https://forums.bgforge.net/viewtopic.php?f=26&p=388).
-It ties ammo DT/DR modifier, ammo damage modifier, and armor DT/DR all together removing unnecessary variable clutter.

-I would like to continue this path giving simple meaning to different game parameters allowing players to estimate their corresponding effect without use of item parameter tables and heavy formulas.

-### Proposed approach
+### Proposed solution

-#### Accuracy and AC

-Accuracy is an ability to hit the target.
-AC is a corresponding counter for it: an ability to disrupt opponent's aiming and worsen their accuracy.
-Accuracy grows with the skill advancement as game progresses.
-So should the armor AC to play natural counter and restrict accuracy from skyroketing beyond 200% beyond which skill investment is useless.
-To put it differently, player invests into combat skill to overcome evergrowing opponents' AC.

-With that in mind armor AC should grow proportionally to its percieved "strength" but should not go higher than say 20%-30%.
-Vanilla does a pretty good job on that except some types of leather armor somehow are more AC protective than metal armor.
-That probably should be corrected.
+* Enemy NPC chance to freeze in fear or flee: `4% x CH`.
+* Enemy NPC chance to get -1 AP penalty: `10% x CH`.